adamkahle-isa/CPI_Forecasting/README.md

 # CPI_Forecasting
-Examining Time-Series methods on the Food CPI supplied by FRED
+Examining Univariate Time-Series methods on the Food CPI supplied by FRED